 Jon Winet is an artist, media producer and professor in the University of Iowa School of Art & Art History Media | Social Practice | Design Area Intermedia Program.
 Winet was the co-founder and longtime director of the Passport Project Student Success Initiative, which became Explore Iowa: Your Passport to the University and Beyond in 2020.

-His current research includes “AIDS Quilt Touch,” the digital expression of the 1.4 million square feet AIDS Memorial Quilt; "Our Las Vegas,” an online cultural animation project; and “Las Vegas Casino Carpets” (working title), a curatorial project for the University of Nevada Las Vegas Barrick Museum of Art, Las Vegas, Nevada with a projected exhibition launch in 2021.
-He is also in early research on the restaging of 1997 and 1998 interactive projects for public screens with fellow Xerox PARC alumni Anne Balsamo, Dale MacDonald, Margaret Crane, Scott Minneman, and with J.D.
+Winet's current research includes “AIDS Quilt Touch,” the digital expression of the 1.4 million square feet AIDS Memorial Quilt; "Our Las Vegas,” an online cultural animation project; and “Las Vegas Casino Carpets” (working title), a curatorial project for the University of Nevada Las Vegas Barrick Museum of Art, Las Vegas, Nevada with a projected exhibition launch in 2021.
+He has started research on the restaging of 1997 and 1998 interactive projects for public screens with fellow Xerox PARC alumni Anne Balsamo, Dale MacDonald, Margaret Crane, Scott Minneman, and J.D.
 Beltran.
-He is also now in the pre-production phase of “2020: an American Vision” for the Yoknapatawpha Arts Council Powerhouse Gallery in Oxford, Mississippi with a satellite project at the University of Mississippi Museum of Art.
+Winet is in the pre-production phase of “2020: an American Vision” for the Yoknapatawpha Arts Council Powerhouse Gallery in Oxford, Mississippi with a satellite project at the University of Mississippi Museum of Art.
 In November 2017 he completed “Power 2016,” a multimedia journalism project focusing on the 2016 U.S. Presidential elections that he directed, working with writer and cultural critic David Levi Strauss and photographer Allen Spore.